ruthugowda231/power_bi_dashboaard_project/README.md

 # power_bi_dashboaard_project
-this is power bi project
+this is a power bi project